An0ther0ne/Fractals/README.md

 ## Serpinski Randomised 4-point Rectangle

 In the next figure shown rectangle, filled with similar chaos algorithm.
 But in this case we have four vertices and are looking for 1/3 of distance instead of middle.

 ![Serpinski Randomised Triangle fig 2](img/Serpinski41.png)

 ## Serpinski Randomised 8-point Rectangle
 In this case we add middle point for each edge of previous rectangle.
-So our attractor now has total 8 points.
+So our attractor now has total of 8 points.

 ![Serpinski Randomised Triangle fig 3](img/Serpinski42.png)

 ## Requirements: